How To Create An Estimate In QuickBooks Pro

 Step 9: Write A Customer Message

-While this field is technically optional, we highly recommend adding a customer message.
+While this field is technically optional, we highly recommend adding a custom message to customers.

 QuickBooks makes it easy.
 You can select one of five preset customer messages using the drop-down menu, or you can click “<Add New>” to write your own.